Overview

 6708 PB Wageningen, Netherlands

-24 institutions (from ten countries) have participated in the Teaching Cultures Survey to date: Aalborg University (Denmark), Chalmers University of Technology (Sweden), DTU (Denmark), Eindhoven University of Technology (Netherlands), Kings College London (UK), Leiden University (Netherlands), Maastricht University (Netherlands), Norwegian University of Science and Technology (Norway), Pontifical Catholic University of Chile (Chile), Radboud University (Netherlands), Skoltech (Russia), SOAS University of London (UK), TU Delft (Netherlands), University College London (UCL, UK), University of Amsterdam (Netherlands), University of Auckland (New Zealand), University of Edinburgh (UK), University of Iceland (Iceland), Universiti Teknologi Malaysia (Malaysia), University of Twente (Netherlands), Utrecht University (Netherlands), Vrije University Amsterdam (Netherlands), Wageningen University (Netherlands) and Western Sydney University (Australia).
+28 universities (from 13 countries) have participated in the survey to date, including: Aalborg University (Denmark), Chalmers University of Technology (Sweden), DTU (Denmark), Eindhoven University of Technology (Netherlands), IT:U (Austria), King’s College London (UK), KTH (Sweden), Leiden University (Netherlands), Maastricht University (Netherlands), Norwegian University of Science and Technology (Norway), Pontifical Catholic University of Chile (Chile), Radboud University (Netherlands), Skoltech (Russia), SOAS University of London (UK), TU Delft (Netherlands), Universiti Teknologi Malaysia (Malaysia), University of Amsterdam (Netherlands), University of Auckland (New Zealand), University of British Columbia (Canada), University of Edinburgh (UK), University of Iceland (Iceland), University of Sydney (Australia), University of Twente (Netherlands), University College London (UCL, UK), UNSW (Australia), Utrecht University (Netherlands), Vrije Universiteit Amsterdam (Netherlands), and Wageningen University (Netherlands).